Maybelline Sky High Mascara Colors: Complete Shade Guide & Review

 The Mediterranean climate in Los Angeles means minimal humidity, which is great news for these mascaras.
 They don’t smudge or flake even during long days exploring Melrose or shopping on Rodeo Drive.
 I’ve tested them in 90-degree heat, and they hold up remarkably well.

-For LA influencers and content creators, the variety of Maybelline Sky High mascara colors is a game-changer.
+For LA influencers and content creators, the variety of Maybelline Sky High mascara colors is a genuine game-changer.
 You can match your lashes to your outfit, coordinate with eyeshadow, or create signature looks that photograph distinctly.
-The colored shades especially help your content stand out in a saturated market.
+The colored shades — especially Green Altitude and Burgundy Haze — help your content stand out in a saturated market.

 Sky High vs Other Drugstore Mascaras

-I’ve tested pretty much every drugstore mascara available at Ulta and Target in Los Angeles, and Sky High’s color range sets it apart.
-L’Oréal Lash Paradise offers brown and black, but nothing like Burgundy Haze or Pink Air.
+I’ve tested pretty much every drugstore mascara available at Ulta and Target in Los Angeles, and Sky High’s color range sets it apart from the competition.
+Here’s how it actually stacks up:

-Essence Lash Princess comes in fun colors, but the formula doesn’t compare to Sky High’s lengthening power.
-The Maybelline formula stays flexible and buildable, while cheaper colored mascaras can feel stiff or flaky.
+vs. Essence Lash Princess: Essence comes in fun colors at an even lower price point, but the formula doesn’t compare to Sky High’s lengthening power.
+The Maybelline formula stays flexible and buildable throughout the day, while cheaper colored mascaras can feel stiff or flaky once they dry.
+Sky High is worth the extra dollar or two.

-Compared to high-end options like Benefit They’re Real or Too Faced Better Than Sex, Sky High holds its own at a fraction of the price.
+vs. Benefit They’re Real & Too Faced Better Than Sex: Compared to high-end options, Sky High holds its own at a fraction of the price.
 The color payoff is actually better than some prestige brands I’ve tried.
-For $12 at any Los Angeles drugstore, you’re getting serious value.
+For $12 at any Los Angeles drugstore, you’re getting serious value that rivals products costing two to three times as much.

 Pros & Cons